35 Best Sites Like eBay To Sell and Buy Stuff

 9. Facebook Marketplace

-Facebook Marketplace is highly user-friendly.
+• Highly user-friendly.
 Anyone with a basic understanding of Facebook can easily navigate the marketplace and list items for sale.

-There’s no need to set up a separate account – you can simply use your existing Facebook account.
-And Facebook Marketplace is free to use – no listing or selling fees.
+• No need to set up a separate account.
+You can simply use your existing Facebook account.

-This makes it an attractive option for anyone looking to save money on selling items online.
+Facebook Marketplace is an attractive option for anyone looking to save money on selling items online.

 10. Etsy